Employer of Record

 Penalties for Non-Compliance

-Failure to file an income tax return can result in a penalty of:
+Failure to file an income tax return can result in penalties and interest under the Income Tax Act, including a minimum penalty and further consequences if the default continues.

 Universal Self-Assessment